DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 must register callbacks with that slave directly.

-The link bonding library also supports devices which do not implement link status change interrupts, this is achieve by polling the devices link status at a defined period which is set using the ``rte_eth_bond_link_monitoring_set`` API, the default polling interval is 10ms.
+The link bonding library also supports devices which do not implement link status change interrupts, this is achieved by polling the devices link status at a defined period which is set using the ``rte_eth_bond_link_monitoring_set`` API, the default polling interval is 10ms.
 When a device is added as a slave to a bonding device it is determined using the ``RTE_PCI_DRV_INTR_LSC`` flag